tomzx/blog.tomrochette.com-content/agi/mario/article.md

 * Distance traveled
 * Score

--->> Compare the advantages of learning from the parts you have difficulties with vs always from the start
+* Compare the advantages of learning from the parts you have difficulties with vs always from the start
+    * Always starting from the beginning makes it appear like it is always "improving" since it's basically going through stuff it knows while starting "from a checkpoint" is constantly under learning pressure (will reject any neural network that cannot successfully complete the task)
+        * That is a good thing if we want to find the perfect (or good enough) algorithms, but if there's a point at which all algorithms will fail, we might discard more efficient algorithms because they end with a lower score since they've crossed less distance
 * Explore more of the map rapidly
 * Even if you are the most retarded, if you have a position advantage, you'll get a +1000 fitness bonus.
 This means that the real most fit individual will have to be extremely good to compete against your unfair advantage.